1. Introduction

 The ldes:timestampPath

-points at the timestamp in the member that can be compared with the current time minus the durations.
+points to the timestamp in the member that can be compared with the current time minus the durations.

 When the ldes:versionTimestampPath

-has been set, the two version durations are to be compared with this timestamp.
+has been set, the two version durations must be compared with this timestamp.

-Historically, there are more specific type of retention policies that MUST remain supported although their use is discouraged in favor of the just introduced retention policy design.
-These retention policies types are:
+Historically, there are more specific types of retention policies that MUST remain supported, although their use is discouraged in favor of the retention policy design just introduced.
+These retention policy types are:

 -